aesirkth/ground-control/README.md

 ### Launch Pad Station control

-Get the *LPS Board* and the *LPS Gateway* up and running.
+Get the *Launch Pad Station Board* and the *Launch Pad Station Gateway* up and running.
 See [aesirkth/LaunchPadStation](https://github.com/aesirkth/LaunchPadStation)

 **Run the GUI**

-Make sure the gateway is connected to your computer.
-Make sure the *LPS Board* is powered.
+Make sure the *Launch Pad Station Gateway* is connected to your computer.
+Make sure the *Launch Pad Station Board* is powered and within range.

 Run `lps_control.py`